Financier Epstein pleads not guilty to U.S. sex trafficking charges involving girls

 By 2007, Epstein was facing a potential federal indictment for sexually abusing dozens of girls between 1999 and 2007, directing others to abuse them, and paying employees to bring victims to him, according to court filings.

+He served 13 months in a county jail, but was allowed to leave during the day to go to his office.

 Some of Epstein’s accusers have criticized that agreement as too lenient.
-U.S. Attorney Berman said he was not bound by it.
+Berman, the U.S. attorney, said he was not bound by it.

 Reid Weingarten, a lawyer for Epstein, told the magistrate judge that his client had led a “law-abiding life” since 2008, and that the indictment appeared to be “essentially a do-over.”